 Arranging the loan

-We’re professionals and so specialising in making pawning on classic Porsche cars as simple and straightforward as possible.
+We’re professionals and so specializing in making pawning on classic Porsche cars as simple and straightforward as possible.
 It begins with you making contact, giving us a brief overview of your car and an idea of what you’re hoping to get in terms of a loan.

 We’ll then make an appointment with you at our London premises, to which you can either drive your classic Porsche or we can assist you with transportation if need be.
 Then we’ll appraise the vehicle to determine its value and the loan we would be willing to offer you.
 This process takes into account a number of factors – mileage, condition, provenance, current market value, to name just a few.

 Once we have determined our offer, we’ll present to you a contract which you’re free to accept or decline.
-Should you accept, you’ll get every penny of the loan that we offered you, there’s no hidden costs or secret charges to worry about.
+Should you accept, you’ll get every penny of the loan that we offered you, there are no hidden costs or secret charges to worry about.
 We’ll then store your classic Porsche at our discrete storage facility.

-Loans centred around you
+Loans on classic Porche cars, centered around you

 The payment terms of our loans against Porsche classic cars are flexible depending on your circumstances.
 If you want to pay it off sooner rather than later, you can.
-Your vehicle will stay with us, securely stored, until the balance of the loan is paid.
+Your exquisite classic vehicle will stay with us, securely stored, until the balance of the loan is paid.
 At which point it will be released to you again to cover many more happy miles.

 For experienced and discrete pawning on classic Porsche cars, contact New Bond Street Pawnbrokers today either by calling or by visiting our London Mayfair shop.